 - Fresh juices are always better than canned juices.
 Malted and carbonated beverages, sugar-free drinks like diet cokes etc. should be avoided.

-- One should select one source of carbohydrates, like-roti, rice, noodles, etc., and one source of proteins, like-dal, soya, paneer, at one meal which help in maintaing the weight.
+- One should select one source of carbohydrates, like-roti, rice, noodles, etc., and one source of proteins, like-dal, soya, paneer, at one meal which helps in maintaining the weight.

 - Intake of milk and milk products should be there regularly in the diet of the children.

-- Iron-rich foods like lotus stem, mint and mustard leaves, soyabean, beetroot, banana, water melon, riceflakes, apricot, methi, etc. should be their in the diet.
+- Iron-rich foods like the lotus stem, mint and mustard leaves, soybean, beetroot, banana, water melon, rice flakes, apricot, methi, etc. should be there in the diet.

 - High fatty foods like butter, processed cheese, chocolates, potatoes, fried food, preservative foods, cakes, puddings, pulaos, etc. should be avoided or taken in moderation.